kmhess/SoFiA-image-pipeline/README.md

 Requirements
 ------------
-This code has been developed and tested with Python 3.9.7, and appears to work with up to Python 3.11, but not 3.12.
+This code has been developed and tested with Python 3.9.7, and appears to work with up to Python 3.12.

 Combining individual images with the `-m` option requires [ImageMagick](https://imagemagick.org) be installed.